Your Guide to Cycling Safely in Cold Weather

 Clean Your Bike

-If you plan on riding regularly, it’s essential that your bike stays clean and working smoothly.
-Even with fenders, snow, dirt, and grime can build up fast, especially in winter.
-Wiping down your chains, drivetrain, brakes, and other parts right after you finish riding or at least once a week will prolong your bike’s efficiency.
+Keep your bike clean after winter rides.
+Even with fenders, rain, dirt, and grime can build up fast, especially in winter.
+Wiping down your chains, drivetrain, brakes, and other parts right after you finish riding — or at least once a week — will prolong your bike's efficiency.

 Every few weeks, you might opt for doing a deeper clean and lube your chain.
 Buy a "wet" lube that is made for wet/dirty climates.
 Dry chains do not perform well in cold conditions.